Indira Gandhi: Soviet Union and Eastern Bloc countries

 The relationship between India and the Soviet Union deepened during Gandhi's rule.
 The main reason was the perceived bias of the United States and China, rivals of the USSR, towards Pakistan.
 The support of the Soviets with arms supplies and the casting of a veto at the United Nations helped in winning and consolidating the victory over Pakistan in the 1971 Bangladesh liberation war.
 Before the war, Gandhi signed a treaty of friendship with the Soviets.
 They were unhappy with the 1974 nuclear test conducted by India but did not support further action because of the ensuing Cold War with the United States.
 Gandhi was unhappy with the Soviet invasion of Afghanistan, but once again calculations involving relations with Pakistan and China kept her from criticising the Soviet Union harshly.
 The Soviets became the main arms supplier during the Gandhi years by offering cheap credit and transactions in rupees rather than in dollars.
 The easy trade deals also applied to non-military goods.
 Under Gandhi, by the early 1980s, the Soviets had become India's largest trading partner.

-Soviet intelligence in India

-Soviet intelligence was involved in India during Indira Gandhi's administration, sometimes at Gandhi's expense.
-In the prelude to Operation Blue Star, by 1981, the Soviets had launched Operation Kontakt, which was based on a forged document purporting to contain details of the weapons and money provided by the ISI to Sikh militants who wanted to create an independent country.
-In November 1982, Yuri Andropov, the General Secretary of the Communist Party and leader of the Soviet Union, approved a proposal to fabricate Pakistani intelligence documents detailing ISI plans to foment religious disturbances in Punjab and promote the creation of Khalistan as an independent Sikh state.
-Indira Gandhi's decision to move troops into the Punjab was based on her taking seriously the information provided by the Soviets regarding secret CIA support for the Sikhs.

-According to the Mitrokhin Archive, the Soviets used a new recruit in the New Delhi residency named "Agent S" who was close to Indira Gandhi as a major channel for providing her disinformation.
-Agent S provided Indira Gandhi with false documents purporting to show Pakistani involvement in the Khalistan conspiracy.
-The KGB became confident that it could continue to deceive Indira Gandhi indefinitely with fabricated reports of CIA and Pakistani conspiracies against her.
-The Soviets persuaded Rajiv Gandhi during a visit to Moscow in 1983 that the CIA was engaged in subversion in the Punjab.
-When Rajiv Gandhi returned to India, he declared this to be true.
-The KGB was responsible for Indira Gandhi exaggerating the threats posed by both the CIA and Pakistan.
-This KGB role in facilitating Operation Bluestar was acknowledged by Subramanian Swamy who stated in 1992 "The 1984 Operation Bluestar became necessary because of the vast disinformation against Sant Bhindranwale by the KGB, and repeated inside Parliament by the Congress Party of India."